fdosani/better-interviews/docs/home.md

      on their own time and turn in for grading

-2. Complete an assignment (from a list of smallish problems):
+2. Complete a assignment (from a list of smallish problems):
    - Candidate would get this "homework" before their interview to complete.
    - They would submit their solution 1-2 hours before for review by the
      interviewee.
 This allows for time to review and formulate some questions and suggestions in response.
-   - Interviewer would then asking probing questions about the solution to get a sense of the reasons for their design choices, thought process, and over all structure.
+   - Interviewee would then asking probing questions about the
-   - A final step might be to perform a small refactoring of the code to properly verify the knowledge of the candidate, and get a sense of their working style.
-This might be a pair-programming session.

 3. Their own personal project
    - TBD

-4. Live coding / white boarding (else option)
+4. Living coding / white boarding
    - TBD

-### Additional framework thoughts
+#### Additional framework thoughts

 We should also lay out some sort of best practices for the engagement between parties.